codewithjatin70/Live-Digital-Clock/README.md

 1. Rename the image to something simpler like `clock_demo.png` for clarity (optional).
 2. Make sure to push both `clock.py` and the image to GitHub.
 3. If you want, I can help create a `.gif` animation of the clock as well.

-Ready to export this as a file?
-Or would you like a Hindi version too?
-# Live-Digital-Clock
-🕒 Live Digital Clock ⏰ A simple and elegant Live Digital Clock made using Python and Tkinter.
-Displays the current time in real-time with a beautiful circular UI interface and smooth updates every second.  🔥 Features: